FAQs for Graduate Study in Chemistry

 - When do I register for Chemistry 698 or 699?

 Ph.D. students may not register for Chemistry 699 until they have been admitted to candidacy and have ABD status.
+Once ABD status is reached, students register for one credit of Chemistry 699.
 Until that time they should register for Chemistry 698 (Pre-Dissertation Research).

 - Is attending Colloquium expected beyond CHEM 593?